craigsc/fig.js/README.md

 </script>
 ```

-Don't forget to edit 'your@email.here' to point to the email address for your team (this is where the feedback is delivered to).
+Don't forget to edit 'path/to/fig.js' and 'your@email.here' with the appropriate values.

 ## Documentation / Advanced Usage